 - Occupational First Aid Level 1 (OFA level 1) – 79.99

 - CPR level “C” and AED – 59.99

 - Basic Life Support (BLS) – 54.99

 - Food Safe Level 1 – 64.99

-All prices include tax, certifications fees and a take home manual.
+All prices include tax, certification fees, and a take-home manual.
 Certification meets workplace and academic purposes.
 OFA level 1 meets WorkSafe BC standards.

 How Do I Register for a Course?